-With ball data accuracy and computing speed at the level of the professional units, this little beast is the reining champion launch monitor for golf simulation for good reason.
+With ball data accuracy and computing speed at the level of the professional units, this little beast is the reining champion launch monitor of golf simulation for good reason.
 It's ease of use and budget-friendly price point has caught the admiration of the golfing community, with ever-expanding features and fun.